-This list has something for everyone: families, dogs, goths who want to avoid the Halloween scene, couples and good old friend outings.
-It was difficult to narrow it all down - there's always so much happening but these 10 suggestions will extend your quota for Halloween fun.
+This list has something for everyone: families, dogs, goths who want to avoid the Halloween scene, couples, and good old friend outings.
+It was challenging to narrow it all down - there's always so much happening, but these ten suggestions will extend your quota for Halloween fun.

 44th Annual Village Halloween Parade

 So if you've got your best costume on, join in and celebrate Halloween with thousands of other participants.
-If you don't have a costume (but why wouldn't you?) you can line up on the street and watch the spectacle of hundreds of giant puppets, more than 50 live bands from around the world, dancers and artists!
-It's free on Halloween night, 7pm - info here.
+If you don't have a costume, we have you sorted out.
+Choose from our impressive collection of ghost costumes or clown costumes for a befitting outfit.
+Line up on the streets and watch the spectacle of hundreds of giant puppets, more than 50 live bands worldwide, dancers, and artists!
+It's free on Halloween night, 7 pm - read more info here.

 Into the Veil